 Create repeating field and set optionsCreate a new field in the Inspector.
-In this example we’re using an image field.
+In this example, we’re using an image field.
 Switch on the repeater options switch for this field at the very bottom of the Inspector.
-Set a minimum or maximum number of required instances of this field in the Object count limits section.
+Optionally, set a minimum or a maximum number of required instances of this field in the Object count limits section.
 You may also set a default object count.

 Loop through field with HubL

 Since we’re giving the user the ability to add as many instances of this field as they like, our HubL markup will take the form of a loop instead of a single tag.
 In the HTML + HUBL section of the code editor, loop through the new field as shown in the screenshot below.
 You can also use the "Copy" menu and choose "Copy Snippet" to get your for loop code.

 In this example, we’re looping through an image field named snapshots and plugging the src and alt attributes of each instance into an image tag.
 The attributes used in this loop will vary with the field you are repeating.
 Check out the reference page for a full list of fields and their attributes.